sedostheatre/sedos.co.uk/input/regular-events/simprov.md

 venue: ''
 recurrence: ''
 ---
-Simprov is our group that let's members and non-members explore their spontaneous side!
+Simprov is our group that lets members and non-members explore their spontaneous side!

 We also have our very own in-house improv group, The Banana Hut Gang, which was formed from a collection of the most die-hard Simprov attendees, who are there to design new shows and spread the improv love across London.